 Oblique crunch – 2 sets of 25 reps

-Bench press – same warm up/working set scheme as with deads except use your 3rm and go for 8 reps
+Bench Press – Use the same warm up/working set scheme as with deads except use your 3RM and go for 8 reps

 Incline Press – 2 sets of 6-8 reps

-Overhead press – 3 sets of 6-8 reps, when you fail at that range use the Arnold version of rest pause for as many more reps as you can get.
+Overhead press – 3 sets of 6-8 reps.
+When you fail at that range use the Arnold version of rest pause for as many rest pause reps as you can get.

 Close grip bench press – 3 sets of 8 reps

-Variation: if you are using the 4 day, I would add in 3 sets of press downs using the Arnold version of rest pause on the last set, and on delt day I would add in 3 sets each of side laterals and rear laterals as well as shrugs for 3 sets.
+If you are using the 4 day, I would add in 3 sets of pressdowns using the Arnold version of rest pause on the last set.
+On delt day, I would add in 3 sets each of side laterals, rear laterals and shrugs for 3 sets.

 This is going to be fun!